zaproxy/zaproxy-website/README.md

 ```

 #### Content
 For adding & modifying content the place to be is  `site/content/`.
 Content is written in the form of markdown files with YAML headers including details about the post such as title, date & layout.
 The name of the file is tranformed into a url when the site is generated.
 A file named `site/content/download.md` becomes `/download`.
-Additioanlly, any folder structure you create in that directory will be reflected in the sites' url heirarchy.
+Additionally, any folder structure you create in that directory will be reflected in the sites' url heirarchy.
 That means `site/content/blog/2017-08-22-zap-browser-launch.md` becomes `/blog/2017-08-22-zap-browser-launch`.

 **Sample**
 ```markdown